BrianMitchL/typescript-react-talk/notes.md

     data={{
       name: 'Brian',
       age: 1234,
-      key: 'not used, but still on the type'
+      key: 'not used, but still on the type',
     }}
     renderItem={renderPersonString}
   />